xeu974/freeday-doc/docs/deployment.md

 You can find below an example of `docker-compose.yaml` file and its `.env` companion.

-Edit configuration as you wish then run the whole thing using `docker-compose up -d`.
+Edit configuration as you wish then run the whole thing using `docker compose up -d`.

 ### docker-compose.yml